qk831019/GettingandCleaningDataProj/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The R script ("run_analysis.R") contains six parts in the main body.
+The R file "Cleaning.R") hass 6 parts as below:

-Read in data files.
-In this part of the code, we first set the working directory to the directory that includes the data.
-Then read.table functions are executed to read in the training/test data, as well as the features and activity.
+1. Uses read.table functions to read in the all training/test data, as well as the features and activity.

-Merge training and test data.
-This part combines the training and test data to form one data set.
+2. Combines training and test data to form one data set.

-Extract the measurements on the mean and standard deviation for each measurement.
+3. Extracts only the measurements on the mean and standard deviation for each measurement.
-This part of the code extracts the measurement on the mean and standard deviation.
-The details could be found in the CodeBook.md

-Assign appropriate column names
+4. Assigns appropriate column names.
-This part of the code assigns appropriate column names for each of the column.
-The reason is that the original wording of the features are not legal names for R.

-Use descriptive activity names
+5. Use descriptive activity names
-The data set so far has the activity label (y_train(test)) for each of the record.
-This sometimes is not clear for future data users if there is not a look up table for activity label and activity.
-So we here use descriptive activity names in the data set instead of the activity label.

-Create tidy data set with the average of each selected variable from above steps by each activity and each subject.
+6. Create tidy data set with the average of each selected variable from above steps by each activity and each subject.
-A new data set is created to summarize the data set we obtained above.
-The average of each selected variable is calculated for each activity and each subject.